35 From 1: My Favorite Films From 2001

 the death of a forced fed franchise.
 One that should've been left alone in the first place.
 But, as the saying goes, I digress....)
 Leading this really cool cast of heavyweights, is George Clooney, who for most of the time that his career was its height was being compared to Hollywood icon Cary Grant.
 For me, I'm not sure how well that kind of comparison holds up, but if there was a movie that could come close to that validating that comparison, IMO, it would be this one.

-A reboot of a classic heist film that was done by the classic cadre of cool known as the Rat Pack (I'm not gonna take up any space explaing who the Rat Pack were, but if you're young reader who doesn't know, google it, and you'll see why the running theme of being cool applies here), the cast that was assembled here does a great job of carrying on the tradition, especially when it includes veterans Elliott Gould and Carl Reiner, not to mention what I consider to be an underrated and scene stealing performance by Don Cheadle.
+A reboot of a classic heist film that was done by the classic cadre of cool known as the Rat Pack (I'm not gonna take up any space explaining who the Rat Pack were, but if you're young reader who doesn't know, google it, and you'll see why the running theme of being cool applies here), the cast that was assembled here does a great job of carrying on the tradition, especially when it includes veterans Elliott Gould and Carl Reiner, not to mention what I consider to be an underrated and scene stealing performance by Don Cheadle.

-2001's Ocean's Eleven is truly a top quality remake and provides just the right amount of escapist-fare that one might expect when it comes to movie plots centered around unique get rich quick schemes with complex plans and entertaining follow throughs.
+2001's Ocean's Eleven is truly a top-quality remake and provides just the right amount of escapist-fare that one might expect when it comes to movie plots centered around unique get rich quick schemes with complex plans and entertaining follow throughs.

 so far, as of yet, this is my favorite heist movie of all time.